nerdprojects/epson-hx20-software/tape-recover/README.md

     mkdir test_recording
     cd test_recording

-There are different algorithms that I came up with, which recover data differently.
+There are two algorithms that I came up with, which recover data differently.
 Zerocross works best most of the time:

     ../tape-recover.py zerocross test_recording.wav